mezzio/mezzio/doc/book/features/container/intro.md

 # Containers

-Expressive promotes and advocates the usage of [Dependency Injection](http://www.martinfowler.com/articles/injection.html)/[Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control)
+Mezzio promotes and advocates the usage of
+[Dependency Injection](http://www.martinfowler.com/articles/injection.html)/[Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control)
 (also referred to as DI — or DIC — and IoC, respectively) containers when writing your applications.
 These should be used for the